Lundeful/instasplit-desktop/README.md

 ### How to install

 I'm working on getting automated release builds up on Github.
 For now you can build it yourself.
-Clone the repo, run `yarn` to install dependencies.
-On Windows run `yarn dist:win`.
-On Mac run `yarn dist:mac`.
+Clone the repo, run `yarn` to install dependencies and then you can create installers for your OS.
+On Windows run `yarn dist:win`, for Mac run `yarn dist:mac` and `yarn dist:linux` for Linux (untested).
 That will create a dist-folder containing the app to install.

 ### Running locally